Japan marks 76th anniversary of WWII defeat; no Suga apology | Politics

 The visits sparked criticism from China and South Korea.

-On Sunday, South Korea's Foreign Ministry in a statement expressed "deep disappointment and regret" over the Japanese leaders' visits and offerings to the shrine, saying it "beautifies Japan's past war of aggression" and honors "war criminals".
-It urged them to show "sincere remorse through action" so that the countries could develop "future-oriented ties".
+On Sunday, South Korea's Foreign Ministry in a statement urged Japanese officials to show "sincere remorse through action" so that the countries could develop "future-oriented ties".

+China's Ministry of Foreign Affairs also said they had lodged "stern representations" with the Japanese side in Tokyo and Beijing over the visits to the Yasukuni shrine, noting Suga's religious offering.
+Spokeswoman Hua Chunying called on Japan to take actions that would "win the trust" of its neighbors.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)